 - ½ vanilla bean, split and scraped (or 1/2 teaspoon vanilla paste or extract, added with the butter)

 - 2 tablespoons (28 g) unsalted butter (or plant butter)

 - unsweetened whipped cream, whipped coconut cream, or thick coconut yogurt

 - flaky salt, such as Maldon

-- In a medium saucepan, whisk together the cornstarch, salt, and sugar.
-Add the milk, cream and vanilla bean and scrapings and bring to a boil over medium heat, whisking frequently (you will have to stop whisking to verify that it is boiling; there will be fat bubbles that pop gloopily).
+- Add the milk, cream and vanilla bean and scrapings (if using) and bring to a boil over medium heat, whisking frequently (you will have to stop whisking to verify that it is boiling; there will be fat bubbles that pop gloopily).
 While you whisk, make sure to scrape the entire bottom of the pot, including the corners.
-When you see the gloopy bubbles, reduce the heat to medium-low to maintain a simmer and continue cooking for 1 minute.
+When you see the gloopy bubbles, reduce the heat to medium-low to maintain a simmer and continue cooking for 1 1/2 minutes (set a timer).
 The pudding should be the texture of a loose yogurt, or warm caramel sauce.
-Turn off the heat and whisk in the butter.